Biology

 BIO 130 Biodiversity, Ecology and Conservation (4 Credits)

-Students in this course investigate the origin, nature and importance of the diversity of life on Earth, key ecological processes and interactions that create and maintain communities and ecosystems, principle threats to biodiversity, and emerging conservation strategies to protect the elements and processes upon which we depend.
+Students in this course investigate the origin, nature, and importance of the diversity of life on Earth, key ecological processes, and interactions that create and maintain communities and ecosystems, principal threats to biodiversity, and emerging conservation strategies to protect the elements and processes upon which humans depend.
 Throughout the semester, the course emphasizes the relevance of diversity and ecological studies in conservation.
-Corequisite: BIO 131 is recommended but not required. {N}
+Concurrent registration in BIO 131 is recommended but not required.
+Enrollment limited to 20. {N}

 Fall, Spring

-BIO 131 Research in Biodiversity, Ecology, and Conservation (2 Credits)
+BIO 131 Research in Biodiversity, Ecology, and Conservation (1 Credit)

 Fall, Spring